Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 +PAM +AUDIT +SELINUX +IMA +APPARMOR +SMACK +SYSVINIT +UTMP +LIBCRYPTSETUP +GCRYPT +GNUTLS +ACL +XZ +LZ4 +SECCOMP +BLKID +ELFUTILS +KMOD +IDN

-If you will decide to build your image to forward logs from journald to syslog, make sure to check the compatibility.
+If you decide to build your image to forward logs from journald to syslog, make sure to check the compatibility.
 You can test it by running journalctl -f over the journal files from your host Linux

 docker run --rm -it \